 Reboot your IT Strategy with a HIP

-A digital-first strategy is why the Hybrid Integration Platform concept was created.
+A digital first strategy is why Hybrid Integration Platform concept was created.
 The HIP model can connect past and future, local and remote, on-prem and cloud systems, or any cloud system enabling complete end-to-end integration on ONE platform.

-A self-service integration platform helps to reboot the IT strategy and brings immense value to the business in many different ways.
-Accelerating the pace of Digital Transformation will strengthen the agility of an organization in times of crisis, and can be leveraged for growth to power innovation.
+A self-service data integration platform helps to reboot the IT strategy and bring immense value to the business in many different ways.
+Accelerating the pace of business transformation will strengthen the flexibility of an organization in times of crisis and can be leveraged for growth and data innovation as well.

 Digibee Case Study

 Triggering Event: New POS to meet tax compliance requirements

 Project Initiative: Connect 68 stores, some with gas stations on premise, to the new POS system.
 Integrations include:

 - Third-party e-commerce platform

 By using Digibee, this complex data integration scenario was connected and up and running in 48 hours.
 All invoices from the POS and e-commerce were posted to the back office and to the taxation system for audits.
 The system currently processes over 2 million invoices per month.
 Additionally, they rely on Digibee to be future proof as the platform can create and link new systems as needed.

 “The Great Separation”, a rapidly changing consumer landscape, is forcing companies to accelerate the rate at which they adapt and adopt a digital first business model across the business.